 A three-time NCAA Division III National Coach of the Year honoree, McManus was the NCAA Division II National Coach of the Year in 2001 and the West Region Coach of the Year in 2000, 2001, 2003, 2010 and 2011.
 He has also received UCSD's Excellence in Coaching Award a total of four times, for 1995-96, 1997-98, 2000-01 and 2012-13.

 Through 16 years of Division II and California Collegiate Athletic Association (CCAA) competition, McManus' Tritons have won the CCAA South Division 11 times (out of 14, with divisions no longer utilized) and the CCAA Championship on a record nine occasions, most recently as the reigning champs from 2015.
 His sides are perfect in CCAA finals, having advanced to nine of them (8-0-1).
-McManus has earned CCAA Coach of the Year distinction five times, more than any other, in 2000, 2001, 2003, 2006 and 2011.
+McManus has earned CCAA Coach of the Year distinction six times, more than any other, in 2000, 2001, 2003, 2006, 2011 and 2016.

 Division II Days